Legacy of Thorns

-Among the Unconquered of Highguard this thin slate-coloured oil is more commonly termed Basilisk Ichor.
-A common tactic is for a close-combat team to use it on their weapons to enhance the effectiveness of a volley of arrows fired by nearby allies - a tactic that some claim they learnt by watching the Navarr - although coordinating this maneuver is quite challenging even for the traditionally organized Highborn.
+Among the Unconquered of Highguard, this thin, slate-coloured oil is more commonly termed Basilisk Ichor.
+A common tactic is for a close-combat team to use it on their weapons to enhance the effectiveness of a volley of arrows fired by nearby allies - a tactic that some claim they learnt by watching the Navarr - although coordinating this manoeuvre is quite challenging even for the traditionally organised Highborn.
 Darker rumours suggest their ancestors first encountered it from the receiving end, either in some past conflict with the Navarr, or perhaps more likely in the interminable border skirmishes with the barbarian orcs.

 - Form: Oil.

-- Description: This thin, oily paste is the colour of gray slate.
-If you rub it between your finger and thumb it has a slick texture that leaves a faint residue behind on your fingers.
+- Description: This thin, oily paste is the colour of grey slate.
+If you rub it between your finger and thumb, it has a slick texture that leaves a faint residue behind on your fingers.
 The oily taste is offensively and deeply unpalatable.